achall36/RoxvilleRooster.github.io/espionage_game_setting_rules_simpler.md

 ## New hindrances

 * Obligations (Minor or Major)
+For more information on the new hindrance, see [Additional character rules](../special-ops-character-adds).

 ## New edges
 Edges are from Reality Blurs' _Agents of Oblivion_
+For more information on new edges, see [Additional character rules](../special-ops-character-adds).

 ### Combat Edges